spessasus/sf2-rmidi-specification/README.md

 As of 2024-08-06, SpessaSynth meets this level of compatibility.

+As of 2024-08-20, foo_midi meets this level of compatibility.

 ## Types of RMIDI Files
 There are currently two distinct types of RMIDI files which vary in their use cases.